 Jason’s first victim would be the owner of a remote and deserted library, an ancient bookworm who he would beat to death with a rubber stamp.
 A weak, adolescent Jason would struggle with his task – a difficult and laborious murder that he would quickly learn from.

-There he would expand his knowledge as a means to understand and cope with the tragedy which had befallen him, studying the works of Marx, Freud and Heidegger, while consuming and comparing the doctrines of all religions and civilisations to become a seminal thinker.
+There he would expand his knowledge as a means to understand and cope with the tragedy which had befallen him, studying the works of Marx, Freud and Heidegger, while consuming and comparing the doctrines of all religions and civilisations in his quest for seminal knowledge.

-Jason would lean towards existentialism, with a little nihilism thrown in for good measure.
+Eventually Jason would lean towards existentialism, with a little nihilism thrown in for good measure.
 Concluding that life on Earth was a big nothing devoid of relevant consequence, the dead-eyed monster would wipe out the members of a remote, mountain-based gymnasium, adopting a diet of anabolic steroids and monkey hormones in his tireless pursuit of indestructible mass.
 In the space of a year, Voorhees would grow from a child into a seven-foot tower of vengeful muscle.
-Retribution was just around the corner.
+Retribution, it seemed, was just around the corner.

 Man acts as though he were the shaper and master of language, and so I present to man the bluntest and deadliest of objects! – Jason Voorhees

-Although emotionally impervious, Jason would experience his fair share of physical pain too – repeated gunshots, live burials and boat propellers to the face are no walk in the park – but such was his spiritual resolve that the man grew truly invincible, transcending the flesh-bound laws of the human race as he lurched from one massacre to the next.
+Although emotionally impervious, Jason would experience his fair share of physical pain too – repeated gunshots, live burials and boat propellers to the face are no walk in the park – but such was his spiritual resolve the man grew truly invincible, transcending the flesh-bound laws of humanity as he lurched from one massacre to the next.

-Inevitably, this would rob Jason of the will to live.
-He would try to form relationships with women, he really would, but there was always a weapon of some description at hand, and when future nemesis Fred Krueger’s ticket to hell failed to extinguish his Earthly carriage, the world’s most notorious serial killer would take a hard-earned sabbatical.
+This would eventually rob Jason of the will to live.
+He would try to form relationships with women, he really would, but there was always a weapon of some description at hand, and when future nemesis Fred Krueger‘s ticket to hell failed to extinguish his Earthly carriage, the world’s most notorious serial killer would take a hard-earned sabbatical.

 And as for the future…